serge-21/robotics-seach-program/README.md

 - rosplan_stage_demo package

 ---
-NOTE: the package is called second_coursework, you may change that if you wish.

 Before you start remember to:
 - Change `coco.data` inside the config folder to point to the training set for YOLO